 On the quantitative side, for granular loans, the analysis focuses on the determination of base-case default probabilities, timing of defaults, and recoveries (if any).
 Normally, the base-case expected loss can be determined using the historical performance of the originator and/or industry-wide data.
 The historical data should be long enough to be statistically meaningful.
-For short-term loans, such as auto loans or consumer loans, at least three to five years or one full cycle of historical data of the originator is required.
-For long-term loans, such as residential mortgage loans, a longer period of historical data and industry-wide data is required.
+For short-term loans, such as auto loans or consumer loans, at least three- to five-year or one full cycle of historical data of the originator is required.
+For long-term loans, such as residential mortgage loans, a longer period of historical data and industry-wide data are required.
+In the case that the performance track record is short (less than three years), erratic, or highly volatile, the base-case loss accounts for this are generally higher or it may limit our ability to assign a rating to the transaction.

 Types of data that are normally used to calculate the base-case expected loss include the portfolio data and the static pool data.
-Generally, portfolio data is less accurate in determining the expected loss than static pool data.
+Generally, portfolio data is less accurate in determining the expected loss compared with static pool data.
+This is because portfolio data measures defaults at a specific point in time, whereas static pool data can provide cumulative lifetime defaults or net losses as a percentage of the initial principal balance for a specific loan portfolio.
 Static pool data is, thus, a preferred measurement of pool performance of the underlying assets.